Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Note any achievements
+- Make sure to highlight any achievements

 Education:

-- Include your degree or certifications and the institutions you attended
+- Make a list of your degrees or certificates and the institutions you attended

 Skills: